Nothing good can come from a payday loan.

 On #2, many payday lenders reel in customers with misleading statements like, “the cost of borrowing for loans is only $20 per $100 borrowed!”.

 What they don’t tell you (until you read the fine print) is that $20 fee is charged EVERY 2 WEEKS.
-The APR’s are often 500%+, and the average payday loan APR is more than 400%, meaning that for every dollar you borrow, you are paying back more than $4 per year.
+The APR’s are often 500%+, and the typical payday loan APR is around 400%, meaning that for every dollar you borrow, you are paying back more than $4 per year.

 Who would willingly sign up for that offer if they were in a good frame of mind or not deceived?